Verified-Intelligence/alpha-beta-CROWN/README.md

 α,β-CROWN combines our existing efforts on neural network verification:

 * **CROWN** ([Zhang et al. NeurIPS 2018](https://arxiv.org/pdf/1811.00866.pdf)) is a very efficient bound propagation based verification algorithm.
-CROWN propagates a linear inequality backwards through the network and utilizes linear bounds to relax activation functions.
+CROWN propagates a linear inequality backward through the network and utilizes linear bounds to relax activation functions.

 * The **"convex relaxation barrier"** ([Salman et al., NeurIPS 2019](https://arxiv.org/pdf/1902.08722)) paper concludes that optimizing the ReLU relaxation allows CROWN (referred to as a "greedy" primal space solver) to achieve the same solution as linear programming (LP) based verifiers.